 - Do you need to create redirect links from with WordPress (e.g. in order to cloak affiliate links)?
 Install Pretty Link Lite and do it straight from your Dashboard.

-- Create an XML sitemap with the click of a button with the Google XML Sitemaps plugin (you could also use WordPress SEO by Yoast’s Sitemap feature).
+- Create an XML sitemap with the click of a button with the Google XML Sitemaps plugin (you could also use the Yoast SEO Sitemap feature).

 - Want faster loading images?
-Use the WP Smush.it plugin (now developed by WPMU DEV).
+Use the WP Smush plugin.

 - Want even faster loading images but love the uncompressed quality of PNG files?
 Use the TinyPNG tool to create small images with clever image compression that is invisible to the naked eye.

 Okay, I admit it — there is absolutely no way I have included every single possible time saving WordPress tip above.
 But that’s where you come in.
 I’m willing to bet that you do at least one thing that saves you time in WordPress that I haven’t mentioned above.